 We believe what we want to believe

-There are a couple of terms that help explain, at least in part, why that might be.
+There are a couple of terms that help explain why that might be.

 Confirmation bias is the natural tendency we all have to believe things that confirm what we already believe and dismiss what doesn’t.
 Confirmation bias can be as simple as dismissing alternative viewpoints out of hand, and as horrific as being tried and arrested for expressing beliefs that are not commonly accepted (think Galileo).